COVID-19 research database

-MBIE’s Science and Innovation team has also produced a COVID-19 research response report.
-This report analyses external bibliometric data as well as the research activity and funding recorded in the database to provide insights into New Zealand’s research response.
+MBIE’s Science and Innovation team has produced 2 COVID-19 Research Response reports.
+These reports analyse external bibliometric data as well as the research activity and funding recorded in the COVID-19 research database to provide insights into New Zealand’s research response.

 The New Zealand Research Information System (NZRIS) team, based at MBIE, is undertaking this work on behalf of the research, science and innovation sector.
 The data collected aligns with standards set by NZRIS, so that once NZRIS is up and running, the COVID-19 related research data can be incorporated into NZRIS.

 Data is provided by researchers and organisations.
 This means that the data in this spreadsheet belongs to the researchers and organisations who have submitted it.
 The NZRIS team is simply coordinating the collection of the data so that it is easy to find in one place.
 As it contains information provided voluntarily by researchers and organisations willing to share details on their work, it is by no means comprehensive.
 Some fields may be blank either because the data was not available or the submitter chose not to provide it.
 Note that MBIE is not responsible for the accuracy of the data, and we will direct enquiries about specific research activities to the organisation or researcher that provided the data.